teancom/codex/aws.md

 _proto-BOSH_ Director.

-As before (and as will become almost second-nature soon), let's create our `infra-aws` site using the `aws` template, and then create the `ops` environment inside of that site.
+As before (and as will become almost second-nature soon), let's create our `us-west-2` site using the `aws` template, and then create the `ops` environment inside of that site.

 ```